-Key Principle 1.4 – Systems that Input into the Real-Time Optimization
+Key Principle 1.4 – Systems/Applications that Provide Input into the Real-Time Optimization Engine

-Systems and applications that provide input for the Real-Time Market (RTM) optimization engine will be modified to account for Real-Time Co-optimization (RTC) (e.g., the Resource Limit Calculator (RLC)).
+ERCOT’s systems and applications that provide input for the Real-Time Market (RTM) optimization engine will be modified to account for Real-Time Co-optimization (RTC) (e.g., the Resource Limit Calculator (RLC)).
+Real-Time information provided by Qualified Scheduling Entities (QSEs) to ERCOT, and ERCOT to QSEs, will need to be reviewed and modified to accommodate such changes.

 Principle Concepts